aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_main.rst

   Unlike :ref:`aiida-quantumespresso.pw <my-ref-to-pw-tutorial>`,
   the basis sets are defined per atomic number only **NOT** per species kind.
-  This is because, using multiple basis set per atomic number is rarely used in CRYSTAL17.
+  This is because, using multiple basis sets per atomic number is rarely used in CRYSTAL17, and is limited anyway to only two types per atomic number.